 When it comes to American cities who have put their mark on the global cocktail scene, it’s difficult to overstate the influence of New Orleans.
 The birthplace of drinks like the Sazerac, the Vieux Carré and the Ramos Gin Fizz, as well as bartending ingredients like Peychaud’s bitters, New Orleans has long been one of the top locales for cocktail innovation.

-Much of the beauty of the drink lies in the simplicity of its creation: it’s a straightforward blend of milk, brandy, vanilla extract and powdered sugar.
-It’s all blended together and served over crushed ice for a creamy, frosty morning pick-me-up that packs a decent punch with two ounces of brandy in each glass.
+Much of the beauty of the drink lies in the simplicity.
+It’s a straightforward blend of milk, brandy, vanilla extract and powdered sugar.
+They are blended together and served over crushed ice for a creamy, frosty morning pick-me-up that packs a decent punch with two ounces of brandy in each glass.
 Generally, it’s made in larger batches that serve four; the drinks should be tasted for sweetness and adjusted with more powdered sugar if needed before serving.
 A gentle dusting of freshly grated nutmeg over the top finishes the drink.

 While the base spirit is right there in the name, there are variations that see bourbon used instead of brandy.
 Feel free to use whatever spirit you prefer, but it’s best to stick to the darker categories.